Please note: Saferoom opens only when a tornado warning has been issued for our area. The saferoom does not open for thunderstorm warnings.

 Fire Station 4 located at 1973 Pinehaven Road, provides a saferoom for residents to use during severe weather events.

-The Severe weather safe room will be open during tornado watches or warnings, and will remain open until the severe weather has abated, and the National Weather Service has canceled the warnings and watches or if they have expired.
+The Severe weather safe room will be open during tornado warnings, and will remain open until the severe weather has abated, and the National Weather Service has canceled the warnings and watches or if they have expired.

 The safe room is reinforced with concrete, as well as steel doors, to protect against debris projectiles.